Thomakiin/crypto-app/README.md

 <h1>Crypto App </h1>
 <p>
-  A single page React app for users to view the latest data for the top 50 crytocurrencies
+  A React app for users to view the latest data for the top 50 crytocurrencies
 </p>

 <h2>Demo:</h2>
 <p>
-  View the app <a href="https://crypto-app-netlify.netlify.app"> here </a>
+  View the app <a href="https://crypto-app-netlify.netlify.app"> here! </a>
 </p>